 “These are the kinds of experiences you can’t get enough of.”

-“I think the connections that you get at IE University are really one of a kind.
-Everyone comes with a really open mindset.
-And it’s such a diverse group of students and professors, that you have really fascinating conversations.”
+“The connections you get at IE University are really one of a kind.
+Everyone comes with an open mind and is ready to learn from one another.
+With such a diverse group of students and professors, the conversations are really fascinating.”

 Prior to IE University, I didn’t know sustainability consulting was a career path.
 I had some experience with social impact – mostly volunteering and pro-bono projects for NGOs and charities.
 During and since IE, I’ve consulted for and collaborated with a number of IE alumni who have their own start-ups and companies.
 This experience was crucial to build my entrepreneurial skills, because previously I had standard management consulting experience within a large corporation.
 IE University was really where I kick-started my focus and put all my skills into practice.
 It was thanks to IE’s Talent & Careers that I understood what else was out there.
 They helped me understand my best-fit options and pointed me toward a number of companies in this sector.
 I followed the organisations I liked the look of for a while and as soon as they opened a suitable a position, I applied.

 Moving forward, I’ll always keep an eye on the trends and the big picture.
 The last 50 years has seen tremendous change and shifts in my field.
 ESG, sustainability, social initiatives, impact investing… These areas are still growing and developing.
 I aim to be at the forefront of this development, a leader in supporting the industry progress in the right direction.